bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ## Adding product metafields

-[Metafields](/api-reference/store-management/catalog/product-metafields/createproductmetafield) are key-value pairs intended for programmatically storing data against a product or other entity.
-Data stored in metafields does not appear in the storefront or the control panel.
-Data not appearing in the storefront or control panel is useful when information needs to be passed back and forth between an app and BigCommerce.
+[Metafields](/api-reference/store-management/catalog/product-metafields/createproductmetafield) are key-value pairs intended to programmatically store data about a product or other entity.
+Metafield data does not appear in the storefront or the control panel, but can be useful to improve your catalog's integration with another service, such as a shipping app.

 To add metafields to a product, send a `PUT` request to `/v3/catalog/products/{{product_id}}/metafields`.